 - Damage to the service line caused by your trees and damage to equipment in your home caused by trees affecting your service line are also your responsibility.

 - Only professionally trained and certified individuals should trim trees that are touching or in close proximity to power lines.
-Upon request, Maui Electric staff can assist by de-energizing and lowering your service line.
+Upon request, Hawaiian Electric staff can assist by de-energizing and lowering your service line.

 - When working on trees that are near power lines, a ten-foot minimum clearance from the lines is required for safety (OSHA 1910.269).
 When setting up ladders and other equipment, everything should be secured so that nothing is in or can accidentally enter this safety zone.

 - We are legally required to maintain our facilities and equipment.
 Utility easements and rights of ways are often conveyed in the deed to a property.
 In addition, as a condition of electric service to your home, you must allow Hawaiian Electric access to your property for maintenance at all reasonable times.
 Therefore, we have the right to access our facilities, as necessary, to properly maintain our facilities.